 In assessing the risks related to individual information assets priority must always be given to those that comprise or contain personal information about service users, their families, carers and staff.

-The table below sets out the main groups of information assets that are considered within the reach Information Risk
+The table below sets out the main groups of information assets that are considered within each information risk.